 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the Goleta Sanitary District, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$98,986,335 and \$97,062,382 at the close of June 30, 2022 and 2021, respectively.
+In the case of the Goleta Sanitary District, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$101,271,421 and \$98,986,335 at the close of June 30, 2023 and 2022, respectively.

-By far the largest portion of the Goleta Sanitary District's net position, \$54,175,003 (54.7 percent) and \$70,039,084 (72.2 percent) as of June 30, 2022 and 2021, respectively, reflects its investment in capital assets (e.g., land, buildings, machinery, and equipment), less any related debt used to acquire those assets that is still outstanding.
+By far the largest portion of the Goleta Sanitary District's net position, \$67,370,165 (66.5%) and \$68,144,919 (68.8%) as of June 30, 2023 and 2022, respectively, reflects its investment in capital assets (e.g., land, buildings, machinery, and equipment), less any related debt used to acquire those assets that is still outstanding.
 The Goleta Sanitary District uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
 Although the Goleta Sanitary District's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.